alex-moon/lightdm-starfield-greeter/README.md

 This greeter is good for a single user (last user logged in by default).
 All you need to do is enter your password!

+Most of the functional stuff is in ``src/lightdm-gtk-greeter.c`` which still looks for the most part very much like the original - fun stuff is in ``src/starfield.h`` - change colours, movement, star density, etc. - hack away!

 Build
 -----